 When a lodging facility learns that a guest has tested positive for

 COVID-19, the facility must do all of the following:

 - Within 4 hours, report the case by following Step 4 of the instructions at www.sccsafeworkplace.org

 (replacing “worker” with “guest” as appropriate).

-- Follow the Special Rules for Guests Who Are COVID-19 Positive (beginning on page 11).
+- Follow the Special Rules for Guests Who Are COVID-19 Positive (beginning with section 17).

 - Offer to let the guest cancel the remainder of the reservation without charge or penalty.

 - Each lodging facility in which a restaurant or food facility operates must ensure that the restaurant or

 food facility is operated in compliance with the Order, any applicable State COVID-19 Industry-Specific Guidance documents, and, if applicable, the Health Officer’s Mandatory Directive for Dining.

 - Buffets and self-serve food facilities are prohibited.